Here’s our alphabetical list of the most popular physicists, or contributors to physics, on the Famous Scientists website, ordered by surname.

 Discovered that light can behave as a particle as well as a wave, and coined the word photon to describe a particle of light; discovered that cosmic rays contain positively charged particles.

 Co-discovered the chemical elements radium and polonium; made numerous pioneering contributions to the study of radioactive elements; carried out the first research into the treatment of tumors with radiation.

-Unified quantum mechanics and special relativity, explaining the origin of particle spin; discovered in an equation the concept of antimatter; founded quantum electrodynamics.
+Unified quantum mechanics and special relativity explaining the origin of particle spin; discovered the concept of antimatter in an equation; founded quantum electrodynamics.

 Einstein’s theories of special & general relativity delivered a remarkable transformation in our understanding of light, gravity, and time, while special relativity yielded the most famous equation in history, E = mc2.
 Einstein explained the photoelectric effect, and provided powerful evidence that atoms and molecules actually exist.